SA106 Form

 What is the HMRC SA106 Form?

-The hmrc sa106 is designed for people who have non-UK income or foreign gains.
+The HMRC sa106 is designed for people who have non-UK income or foreign gains.
 It works alongside your SA100 main return.
 You must include it if you:

 • Worked abroad and earned overseas employment income.